 Why you should listen

 Bobby Ghosh was the longest serving print journalist in Iraq until he left in 2007 to become Time's World Editor.
-Now an editor-at-large for Time, his work encompasses his broad interests, from restaurant reviews to an extended interview with Egyptian president Mohammad Morsi for his latest cover story.
+Formerly an editor-at-large for Time, his work encompasses his broad interests, from restaurant reviews to an extended interview with Egyptian president Mohammad Morsi for his latest cover story.
 He recently went on patrol in Yemen to view what many hope is the end of the transnational al-Qaeda movement.
 Ghosh is now the Managing Editor of Quartz.

 To explore more of the ideas in Ghosh's talk, read his recent essay for Time Worldwide: "11 Years After 9/11, the Holy World War Is Over and All Jihad is Local" >>